-T+24h: In the northern hemisphere, trough associated with the westerly wave is expected to extend up to 200N latitude over North Africa across the Mediterranean sea, creating a disturbed flow pattern of the westerlies.
-In the southern hemisphere, the development of anti-cyclonic system and closed cyclonic systems over southeast Atlantic and southwest Indian Oceans are expected to create a disturbed flow pattern of the westerlies.
+T+24h: In the northern hemisphere, trough associated with the westerly wave is expected to extend up to 150N latitude over North Africa across the Mediterranean Sea, creating a disturbed flow pattern of the westerlies.
+In the southern hemisphere, the development of anti-cyclonic system over southern Africa, together with cyclonic circulation systems over southeast Atlantic and southwest Indian Oceans are expected to create a disturbed flow pattern of the westerlies.

 T+48h: In the northern hemisphere the flow is expected to be more similar to the previous day; however the troughs associated with the westerly waves is expected to move slightly eastwards and a closed cyclonic system to develop over the gulf of Aden region.
-In the southern hemisphere flow is expected to be more similar to the previous day; however the closed cyclonic systems associated with the westerly wave are expected to deepen.
+In the southern hemisphere flow is expected to be more similar to the previous day; however the anti-cyclonic system over southern Africa is expected to expand and extend southwards into southwestern Indian Ocean.

 T+72h: In the northern hemisphere the flow is more similar to the previous day; however the troughs associated with the westerly waves is expected to move slightly to the east.
-In the southern hemisphere, the flow is expected to be similar to the previous day; however anti-cyclonic system is expected to expand, while the cyclonic systems are expected to move slightly eastwards.
+In the southern hemisphere, the cyclonic systems within the westerlies are expected to weaken and the flow is expected to take a zonal pattern.